LeraAtwater/LeraAtwater/README.md

 # Hi there, I'm Lera 👋
-## I am a Web Developer and Agile practioner
+## I am a Web Developer and Agile practitioner

 🔭 I work on the [Early Childhood Learning and Knowledge Center](https://eclkc.ohs.acf.hhs.gov/ "Go to the website")